Dopamine Withdrawal Is Difficult

 “Like cocaine and methamphetamines, dopamine agonists work by stimulating the reward pathways in the brain.
 For this reason, it makes sense that they would engender similar withdrawal symptoms, particularly in those with high cumulative drug exposure,” says senior author Dr. Melissa J. Nirenberg, associate director of the Parkinson’s Disease and Movement Disorders Institute at New York-Presbyterian Hospital/Weill Cornell Medical Center.

-Dopamine agonists are highly effective drugs that are prescribed to many Parkinson’s patients to avoid side effects of the “gold standard” drug L-DOPA, particularly abnormal involuntary movements referred to as dyskinesias.
+Dopamine agonists are highly effective drugs that are prescribed to many patients with Parkinson’s disease to avoid side effects of the “gold standard” drug L-DOPA, particularly abnormal involuntary movements referred to as dyskinesias.
 (L-DOPA was perfected by Dr. George C. Cotzias of Cornell University Medical College in the late 1960s; dopamine agonists have been available since the 1990s.)

 DAs are also FDA-approved for treatment of restless legs syndrome, and used off-label for other conditions such as depression and fibromyalgia.
-In the United States, there are currently two DAs on the market — pramipexole (Mirapex®) and ropinirole (Requip®, Requip XL®).
+In the United States, there are currently two dopamine agonists on the market — pramipexole (Mirapex®) and ropinirole (Requip®, Requip XL®).

 In recent years, there have been increasing concerns about DA side effects, and particularly the fact that they can cause uncontrolled, compulsive behaviors known as impulse control disorders (ICDs).
 ICDs are reported to occur in about 14 percent to 17 percent of PD patients who use these drugs, and also occur in people who use DAs to treat other medical conditions.

-In 2006, Dr. Nirenberg published research linking the use of DAs to compulsive eating; others have linked the drugs to behaviors such as compulsive gambling, buying, hypersexuality and Internet addiction.
+In 2006, Dr. Nirenberg published research linking the use of dopamine agonists to compulsive eating; others have linked the drugs to behaviors such as compulsive gambling, buying, hypersexuality and Internet addiction.